 Nail down a system for your tasks.

-Here’s one to try: write down your top 3 priorities for the day in order of importance.
+Here’s one to try: write down your top three priorities for the day in order of importance.
 Do the most important or most time-consuming thing first.

 Figure out which times are the most productive for you, and work on the hardest tasks then.

 Set times you check your email.
 Perhaps once in the morning, once after lunch, and once at the end of the day.
-It is okay not to respond right away.
+It is okay not to respond right away to emails.